 You know how it goes: you send an email with three possible time slots, the other person responds with two different suggestions, and before you know it a week has passed and you still don’t have an appointment scheduled.
-That back-and-forth emailing wastes an ridiculous amount of time.
-Calendly solves this by sharing your calendar and letting people choose a time that works for everyone.
+That back-and-forth emailing costs a ridiculous amount of time.
+Calendly solves that by sharing your calendar and letting people choose a time that works for everyone.

 Calendly: the company

 Calendly was founded in 2013 by Tope Awotona, who was tired of constantly having to schedule appointments through endless email exchanges.
-He built a tool that works simply: you indicate when you’re available, send a link, and the other person chooses a time slot.
+He built a tool that works simply: you indicate when you’re available, send a link, and the other person chooses a time.
 Done.

-The tool integrates with all major calendars like Google Calendar, Outlook and Office 365.
+The tool integrates with all major calendars such as Google Calendar, Outlook and Office 365.
 You can also connect it to video tools like Zoom and Google Meet, so a meeting link is automatically created.
-Calendly has grown to become one of the most widely used scheduling tools in the world.
+Calendly has grown into one of the most widely used scheduling tools in the world.

 Who is Calendly for?